 Welcome to GoFundMe!
 Keep reading to learn the tried and tested steps to creating a campaign that you’ll be proud to share and donors will be inspired to donate to.

 Take a look at these two campaigns.
 Which one do you think looks better?

-We recommend considering the following tips to create a compelling GoFundMe:
+We recommend that you consider the following tips to create a compelling GoFundMe:

 - We also recommend using photos of the people involved, whenever possible, because photos of people get stronger reactions than a graphic or text.

 - Write a catchy and descriptive title.
 Make sure it is action-driven and includes the name of the person or organisation the funds are for.

 Your story brings your GoFundMe to life.
 It is your chance to share your story’s details and convey why your cause means so much to you.

 Pro Tip: Don’t forget you can add more photos and videos to your story!

 2. Share with family and friends on Facebook

 Your first supporters will be the people in your life – your family and friends.
 This means that sharing your GoFundMe with your Facebook network should be your very first step.
 If you do not have Facebook, consider asking a close friend or relative who does have one to share your link on their Facebook timeline for you.